 and to his right Chan Jik Soeng (陳績常).

 During the civil war Lee Sai Keung returned to his home village and stayed in the Lung Gong Waang (龍岡橫 Longgangheng) area.
-Since 1946 he taught Pak Mei to members of the Li family like Lee Lap San (李立新) in San Tun Tsuen.
+There he opened a school with the name ‘San Tun Pak Mei Gwok Seot Gun’ (新屯白眉國術館 Xintun Baimei Guoshuguan).
+Since 1946 he taught Pak Mei to members of the Lee family like Lee Lap San (李立新) in San Tun Tsuen.
 In this period Lee Sai Keung had training halls in: San Tun Tsuen (新屯村 Xin Tun Cun), Lung Kong (龍崗 Longgang), Wang Kong (橫崗 Henggang), Jim Tin (鹽田 Yantian) and Shataukok (沙頭角 Shatoujiao).
-After the war in 1949 he settled in Hong Kong and opened training halls in Yuen Long (元朗 Yuanlang) and in San Po Kong (新蒲崗 Xinpugang).
+After the civil war in 1949 he settled in Hong Kong, like his master Cheung Lai Chun and many other Pak Mei masters.
+In Hongkong/New Territory he opened training halls in Yuen Long (元朗 Yuanlang) and in San Po Kong (新蒲崗 Xinpugang).

-Lee Sai Keung schools 李世強
+Lee Sai Keung schools 李世強武館 (see map)

 2. San Tun Tsuen (新屯村 Xin Tun Cun)

 3. Wang Kong (橫崗 Henggang)

 7. San Po Kong (新蒲崗 Xinpugang)

-Lee Sai Keung was as many Hakka short of body and strong build.
+Lee Sai Keung was as many Hakka short of body and very strong build.
 After the decease of Cheung Lai Chun in 1964 Lee Sai Keung became one of the head teachers of Pak Mei Pai in Hong Kong.
 In the training hall of the Hakka village Tai Kei Leng Yuen Long (大旗嶺元朗香港) there are still two panorama pictures from 1962 and 1964 of the Pak Mei society and in the middle sits Lee Sai Keung.
-Other well known sifu’s on the picture are Un Ho Bun (院浩 Ruan Hao Bin) writer of Pak Mei (nine step push) book and Ng Yiu (吳耀 Wu Yao) writer of the Pak Mei tiger fork book.
+Other well-known sifu’s on the picture are Un Ho Bun (院浩 Ruan Hao Bin) writer of Pak Mei (nine step push) book and Ng Yiu (吳耀 Wu Yao) writer of the Pak Mei tiger fork book.

 1st from L to R: Ng Nam Ging (伍南經), 2nd Kwok Tsi Cheong (郭熾昌), 3th Cheung Bing Lam (張炳林),